 Planning a trip to the Similan Islands?
 In this article, I walk you through the best of the island, sharing details to help you plan a trip of a lifetime to this gorgeous location.

-Off the West coast of Southern Thailand, located in the glistening waters of the Andaman Sea is the beautiful Similan Islands.
-In this Similan Islands travel guide, I will walk you through everything you can see and do in the area including information on how to get there and more.
+Off the west coast of Southern Thailand, located in the glistening waters of the Andaman Sea, are the beautiful Similan Islands.
+In this article, I’m going to walk you through everything to know about the Similan Islands including the top things to do and more.

-Composed of eleven islands to be exact, each one as magnificent as the next.
-With its crystal clear waters teeming with marine life and spectacular rock formations and coral reefs, its no wonder that this destination is a haven for diving enthusiasts and explorers alike.
+Composed of eleven islands, each one as magnificent as the next.
+With its crystal clear waters teeming with marine life and spectacular rock formations and coral reefs, it’s no wonder that this destination is a haven for diving enthusiasts and explorers alike.

 Is exploring remote and desolated places full of wildlife your thing?
 Escape the bustling crowds of Phuket and discover these exotic gems for yourself.